vectra-ai-research/Halberd/README.md

 Checkout [usage](https://github.com/vectra-ai-research/Halberd/wiki/Usage) for more information on testing with Halberd.

 ## Contribute
 - Thanks for considering contributing to Halberd!
-Your contributions will help make security testing easier & better.
+Your contributions will make security testing easier & better.
 - Submit bugs & issues [here](https://github.com/vectra-ai-research/Halberd/issues/new)

 If you are interested in contributing to Halberd, checkout [development focus areas](https://github.com/vectra-ai-research/Halberd/wiki/Contributions#areas-of-focus) & guidance on [contributions](https://github.com/vectra-ai-research/Halberd/wiki/Contributions).